RaccoonTwigs/Praktikum/README.md

 Unfinished Tasks:
 The optional tasks required a whole rewrite of the application and multiple complex usage of instance-based webdesign(Session, Login)
 Currently missing, rewrite of the first task logic.

+Building requires to install python3 + virtual instance of flask